PEAN: A Diffusion-Based Prior-Enhanced Attention Network for Scene Text Image Super-Resolution: Experiments

-\textbf{Impact of the AMM.} Here we perform experiments to demonstrate the superiority of the AMM adopted in our model.
-As shown in \tablename~\ref{tab:tab5}, the comparison reveals that: (1) Our proposed AMM handles the STISR task in a more effective way than the CNN-BiLSTM-based SRB~\cite{wang2020scene}.
+Here we perform experiments to justify the superiority of the AMM adopted in our model.
+As presented in \tablename~\ref{tab:tab5}, the comparison reveals the following points: (1) Our proposed AMM handles the STISR task in a more effective way than the CNN-BiLSTM-based SRB~\cite{wang2020scene}.
 The local inductive bias of the CNN~\cite{dosovitskiy2020image, raghu2021do} and the rigid nature of BiLSTM~\cite{vaswani2017attention, zhu2023improving} limit its performance in recovering the visual structure of images with long or deformed text~\cite{chen2021scene, ma2022text}, while the AMM can solve this problem.
 (2) The typical ViT-based architectures~\cite{dong2022cswin, dosovitskiy2020image, liu2021swin} show trivial performance, as a result of the tendentious design for high-level vision tasks, which neglects the inherent characteristic of STISR.
 (3) Although employing the strip-wise attention mechanism, Stripformer~\cite{tsai2022Stripformer}, which also leverages the conditional positional encodings~\cite{chu2023conditional} and several residual blocks for the image deblurring task, fails in the STISR task.
 On average, PEAN obtains an improvement of the performance of \textbf{+5.9} from the AMM.
-Further experiments in the Supplementary Material show that even without the MTL paradigm, the AMM still outperforms the SRB~\cite{wang2020scene}.
+Experiments in \textsection~\ref{B.3.4} of the Supplementary Material show that even without the MTL paradigm, the AMM still outperforms the SRB~\cite{wang2020scene}.